Lakshman Acharya: Early political career (1973-1990)

-Political life and career
+Political life and career (1990-2023)

-From his early life, Acharya was always associated with the Rashtriya Swayamsevak Sangh and the Bhartiya Jana Sangh and consequently with the Janata Party.
+From his youth, Acharya was associated with the Rashtriya Swayamsevak Sangh and the Bhartiya Jana Sangh and consequently with the Janata Party.
 With the dissolution of the Janata Party and the formation of the Bhartiya Janata Party (BJP), he became actively involved in politics as a member of the BJP.

 In 1990, Acharya became the divisional president of the BJP Ramnagar area, Varanasi.
-In 1995, he became the General Secretary of the erstwhile combined district of Varanasi (Varanasi and Chandauli) of BJP.
+In 1995, he became the General Secretary of the erstwhile combined district of Varanasi (now Varanasi and Chandauli) of the BJP.

-In the year 1996, Acharya was appointed the District President of BJP for the Varanasi district.
-Owing to his performance in this role, he was appointed the Chairman of the Uttar Pradesh Fisheries Development Corporation Limited (UPFDC) by the then Chief Minister of Uttar Pradesh Kalyan Singh and continued in his role even when Ram Prakash Gupta and Rajnath Singh took over as the state’s Chief minister.
-The ruling party in the state at that time was BJP.
-As the Chairman of the UPFDC, Acharya’s rank was equivalent to State Minister.
+In the year 1996, Acharya was appointed the District President of BJP for the Varanasi district. wubsequently, as appointed the Chairman of the Uttar Pradesh Fisheries Development Corporation Limited (UPFDC) by the then Chief Minister of Uttar Pradesh Kalyan Singh and cwasiretain dn his role even when Ram Prakash Gupta and Rajnath Singh took over as the state’s Chief minister.
+As the Chairman of the UPFDC, Acharya’s enjoyed a rank equivalent to State Minister.

-In 2002, Acharya was promoted within the BJP ranks as the Regional Minister of the Kashi Kshetra.
+In 2002, Acharya was promoted within the BJP ranks as the Regional President for the Varanasi region.

 In the year 2004, Acharya was appointed the State President of the BJP SC/ST Wing for the state of Uttar Pradesh.
-In this role, Acharya worked extensively for the upliftment of the SC/ST population of the state and raised their issues at different platforms for resolution and for the concerned government agencies to take notice.
-Post the completion of his term as the State President of BJP SC/ST Wing, Acharya continuously served at different positions within the BJP cadres.
+In this role, Acharya was responsible for the party's outreach to the state's SC and ST population.
+After he was replaced, he served in other key functions in the UP organisation of the BJP.